 Any VM size which uses InfiniBand networking is not supported at this time.
 Microsoft expects to add support for these sizes in the future.

-“Fixed FD” count on multi-zone VMSS Scale Set mode (requires 5 FDs while reservations only support up to 3 FDs; use “max spread” option instead).
+“Fixed FD” count on multi-zone VMSS Scale Set mode (use “max spread” option instead).

 What’s coming up in Public Preview